Computer science is something that is literally everywhere from our smartphones to the video games you play to music you listen to and much more.

 So it doesn’t matter if you take up a career in CS beyond high school or not but every high school student should give this course a try as it’s an excellent course even with the most casual interest in computing and if you wish to experience what coding works like you can always go for Advanced placement CS A.

 Advanced Placement Computer Science isn’t just limited to course work, you have to submit digital artifacts to credit.
 Also, don’t worry if you don’t have a home computer, the school is supposed to provide you with one for you to complete the course work.

-*So as not to create any confusion there are two computer science courses to choose from in advance placement program – AP Computer Science Principles (APCSP) and AP Computer Science A, wherever the author has talked about AP CS and not explicitly mentioned AP CS A he/She referring to APCSP only.
+*So as not to create any confusion there are two computer science courses to choose from in advance placement program – AP Computer Science Principles (APCSP) and AP Computer Science A, wherever the author has talked about AP CS and not explicitly mentioned AP CS A he/She refers to AP Computer Science Principles (APCSP) only.